 On September 24, 2018, the Ven.
 Isaiah “Larry” Beardy (Cree) was ordained and consecrated as the first bishop of Northern Manitoba in the Indigenous Spiritual Movement of Mishamikoweesh.

-The Rev. Chris Harper (Cree) was elected Bishop of Saskatoon in September of 2018.
-He will be ordained and consecrated on November 18, 2018.
+The Rev. Chris Harper (Cree) was ordained and consecrated Bishop of Saskatoon on November 18, 2018.

 The Anglican Council of Indigenous Peoples and other Indigenous leaders are committed to further planning and discussion to restore the Circle with the self-determination vision of the Elder’s; to become and a fully Indigenous Church within the Anglican Church of Canada and walk together in partnership.